windraner/coding-challenge-frontend/README.md

 Monitoring their order target vs. actual orders is a typical problem for growing product businesses.
 To tackle that challenge, BLACK PRODUCTS Inc. wants to build an "order dashboard" - the software you will develop!

-The orders are stored in a google sheet and need to be displayed using the [Google-Sheet API](https://developers.google.com/sheets/api)
+The orders are stored in a Google sheet and need to be displayed using the [Google-Sheet API](https://developers.google.com/sheets/api)

 ## Product Requirements

-As an employee of BLACK PRODUCTS Inc.,
+As an employee at BLACK PRODUCTS Inc.,

 - [ ] I want to see the sum of all orders for a given month
 - [ ] I want to be able to filter by month